ActioNet and NOAALink Core IT Services

 Commitment to Quality

 ActioNet’s commitment to quality solutions and services is exemplified by our continual efforts to enhance how we do business.
 Our quality policy stated on our home page is just one example of how our philosophy penetrates every aspect of how we do business.

 “At ActioNet we strive to continually improve our business processes in order to exceed customer requirements and expectations.”
-Ashley Chen, President & CEO, ActioNet
+Ashley Chen, Chairman & CEO, ActioNet

-Our core philosophy starts with our President & CEO, Ashley Chen, and is embraced by every ActioNet employee.
+Our core philosophy starts with our Chairman & CEO, Ashley Chen, and is embraced by every ActioNet employee.